Skip to content

 Published:

-In a late December 2025 public statement first reported by The Park Record, the Snyderville Basin Water Reclamation District said cybersecurity monitoring alerted staff that the district’s ArcGIS server had been compromised and files were being encrypted.
-The district said its defenses isolated the affected system and it recovered the encrypted files.
+In a Dec.
+26, 2025, written statement later reported by The Park Record, the district said cybersecurity monitoring flagged that its ArcGIS server had been compromised and files were being encrypted.
+The district said it isolated the affected system and recovered the encrypted files.

 The district said it is working with the Utah Division of Water Quality and outside providers including EPA Cyber Resources and Utah Cyber Security.
 It said it patched ArcGIS-related issues, expanded monitoring to a 24/7 cybersecurity center and planned additional penetration testing with federal authorities.